Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Numerical Experiments

 \subsection{Experiment 3 - Explicit informative angles}

-The third experiment focuses on evaluating the ability of the Actor-Critic agent to identify explicit informative angles for phantoms with sharp edges, namely triangles.
+The third experiment focuses on evaluating the ability of the Actor-Critic agent to identify explicit informative angles for phantoms with sharp edges, namely triangles (dataset d3).
 These phantoms have well-defined informative angles that are tangential to their edges, and thus, it is of interest to investigate if the agent can successfully locate these angles.
 The results of this experiment will provide insight into the performance of the Actor-Critic agent in detecting preferential directions for phantoms with sharp edges.

-In this study, a fixed number of five angles is employed.
+This study employs a dataset comprising 3,000 triangle phantoms for training the agent.
+A total of 150,000 episodes are required to reach convergence in the training process.
+A fixed number of five angles is employed.
 As shown in Figure (\ref{fig:TriangleTraining}), both reward settings for the Actor-Critic agent outperform the equidistant policy.
 Specifically, training using the incremental reward setting demonstrates faster convergence, whereas the end-to-end reward setting yields the best performance.

 The training results demonstrate that the Actor-Critic agent tends to select the first two angles as fixed angles, with particular emphasis on the first angle, while the second angle exhibits some uncertainty.
 Subsequently, the agent would select three informative angles to optimize the reconstruction process.
 This behavior is consistent with the fact that the initial state is set as a zero matrix and a zero vector with no prior information, and the agent, therefore, prioritizes gathering information by fixing the first angle or first two angles before personalizing the strategies based on the different phantoms encountered.